sharontherese/sharon-kabel/content/projects/church-fires/index.md

 ---
-title: American Catholic church fires and the Catholic News Archive
+title: Church Fires
-summary: Using the Catholic News Archive, which decades had the greatest number of American Catholic church fires?
-Are there any obvious trends, and what might those trends tell us about the American Catholic Church?
+summary: A report on American Catholic church fires and the Catholic News Archive
 tags:
 - data
 date: ""